pootlepress/ppb-mobile-editing/README.md

-# pootle page builder addon boilerplate
+# PPB Mobile Editing
 A structured, object oriented foundation to help you quickly navigate your way to making awesome pootle page builder add ons.

 ## Contents

 Page builder add on boilerplate is structured as mentioned below:

-* `ppb-addon-boilerplate.php` To tell WordPress that you got a plugin here, Fetches the required files and instantiates main plugin class
+* `ppb-mobile-editing.php` To tell WordPress that you got a plugin here, Fetches the required files and instantiates main plugin class
-* `class-ppb-addon-boilerplate.php` Your main plugin class, adds admin and public hooks and initiates admin and public classes
+* `class-ppb-mobile-editing.php` Your main plugin class, adds admin and public hooks and initiates admin and public classes
 * `README.md` The file that you’re currently reading.
 * `assets` Contains client side scripts and styles
   * `front-end.js` jQuery script enqueued on front end